Curiosity Stream: Programs

-On June 10, 2021, “Doug to the Rescue,” a six-part docuseries, premiered.
-The series follows Doug Thron, an aerial cinematographer, who uses technology like drones, infrared cameras, spotlights, and high intensity zoom lenses to find and rescue animals in the wake of natural disasters around the world.
+On June 10, 2021, Doug to the Rescue, a six-part docuseries premiered.
+The series follows Doug Thron, an aerial cinematographer, who uses technology including drones, infrared cameras, spotlights, and high intensity zoom lenses to find and rescue animals in the wake of natural disasters around the world.
 In September 2021, the company released its first original feature-length film, Heval, which is about the life of Michael Enright who volunteered to fight ISIL.

-Additional available programs on Curiosity Stream include David Attenborough's Light on Earth and Ant Mountain; Dream the Future, Empire of Tsars, Out of the Cradle; The Spying Game: Tales from the Cold War; The Normans; Heston's Dinner in Space; and The Secret World of Lego.
-Content for children includes Quarx, Prehistoric Worlds, and Ocean Mysteries with Jeff Corwin.
+Additional available programs on Curiosity Stream include David Attenborough's Light on Earth and Ant Mountain, Dream the Future, Empire of Tsars, Out of the Cradle; The Spying Game: Tales from the Cold War; The Normans, Heston's Dinner in Space, and The Secret World of Lego.
+Content for children includes Quarx, Prehistoric Worlds and Ocean Mysteries with Jeff Corwin.